-Maren manages a busy schedule in our studio as a licensed architect and project manager.
-She is particularly interested in high performance architecture and building science, using site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
+Maren manages is a licensed architect particularly interested in high performance architecture and building science.
+She uses detailed site analysis along with three dimensional thermal and spatial modeling to design beautiful, efficient buildings that perform reliably, elegantly, and simply.
 She holds a Masters in Architecture from Academy of Art University in San Francisco, and is a Certified Passive House Consultant, certified LEED (Leadership in Energy & Environment) professional, and a WELL Accredited Professional (a credential that signifies knowledge in health and wellness in the built environment and specialization in the WELL Building Standard).
 Maren is also the Northwest U.S. adviser to the Passive House Alliance board of directors.

 Nate Robinson - Project Manager, Communication & Workflow Coordinator

 Nate’s history with our studio dates back to when Sam knew him as an exceptionally dedicated and talented architectural student.
 His interest in design as a means to enrich our built environment whilst designing projects woven to their natural and cultural context aligns perfectly with our values.
 Nate is both steadily responsible and artistically creative.
 "I am excited to be learning and growing as part of a team actively working to improve how we understand architecture and our clients."

 He holds a Master of Architecture degree from Washington State University and has completed the testing requirements to be a fully licensed architect.

 Adam Cohen (CPHC, LEED AP, NAHB Green Professional) Commercial Passivhaus Architect